RomainPras/highschool-cs-project/README.md

 # Intro to Computer Science Project 💻

 Welcome to my high school **Digital Sciences & Technology** (SNT) project!
 This repository contains the source code for the website I built as part of my curriculum.
+RECALL : This is NOT the official Aelox Hardware website.
+For the official website, please follow : https://website-delta-six-25.vercel.app/

 ## 🚀 Overview
 The goal of this project was to learn the fundamentals of web development and digital citizenship.
 The site covers various topics related to how the digital world works.